 - a.
 Applicant has a Bachelor of Science in Mechanical Engineering degree with a GPA of less than 3.0 but has a major GPA of at least 3.0 in the last four semesters of undergraduate study.
 The overall GPA must not be less than 2.8 - b.
 Applicant has a Bachelor of Science degree in an engineering discipline with a 3.0 GPA or better on a 4.0 scale but is deficient in key fundamental courses as listed in the previous section.
 These deficiencies must not exceed 12 credit hours. - c.
-Applicant has a Bachelor of Science degree in a non-engineering discipline but a closely-related undergraduate degree with a substantial and relevant engineering science and mathematics content and a GPA of 3.0 or higher.
-Background deficiencies should not exceed 12 credit hours.
+Applicant has a Bachelor of Science degree in a non-engineering discipline but a closely related undergraduate degree with a substantial and relevant engineering science and mathematics content and a GPA of 3.0 or higher.
+Background deficiencies should not exceed 12 credit hours. - d.
+Students entering the MS program with conditional status will have two semesters to finish undergraduate courses.